-- There is only one species of tick in New Zealand – The NZ Cattle tick (haemaphysalis longicornis).
-These ticks can cause irritation, anaemia and can lead to an abscess.
+- There is only one species of tick in New Zealand – The NZ Cattle tick (haemophysalis longicornis).
+These ticks can cause irritation, anemia and can lead to an abscess.

 - If you see a tick on you animal DO NOT pull it off, this can leave the head behind and cause problems